 1790 Yardley-Langhorne Road, Suite 202

-We have been helping clients with their life insurance needs for over 25 years.
-We pride ourselves on providing unparalleled service and uncomplicated advice.
+We have been helping clients protect their families with life insurance for over 26 years.
+We pride ourselves on providing uncomplicated advice and unparalleled service.

 In simple terms, life insurance will pay a lump sum to a beneficiary in the event that you pass away while the policy is in effect.
 The purpose of life insurance is to help cover any financial burden you may leave behind (funeral costs, medical bills, debts, etc.).

 There are many different types of life insurance but there are 2 main categories to keep in mind:

 Number 1: TermTerm insurance is the most straightforward and least expensive type of life insurance.
 One of the main things to remember about term insurance is that it is only active for a set period of time – the term.
 Available term lengths are from 1 year to 30 years.
 Terms are typically only available in increments of 5 years (5, 10, 15, etc.).
 If the insured passes away during the term, the death benefit is paid to the beneficiary.
 If the insured does not pass away before the term ends, nothing is paid out to the beneficiary and the policy ends.
 The other important thing to remember is that term policies do not have a cash value.
 The premium on term policies are commonly level and stay the same for the life of the policy.
 However, in some cases, the premium can increase or decrease.

 Number 2: PermanentPermanent policies differ from term policies in a few, big ways.
 First, instead of there being a set term for these policies, permanent policies are active for as long as premiums are paid.
 Second, these policies have the ability to accrue a cash value.
 In the event that the insured passes away while the policy is active, the beneficiary may receive the death benefit and the accrued cash value.There are 3 unique sub-types of permanent policies: Whole, Universal, and Variable.